bksaiki/numbers-course/docs/01-fixed.md

   the _precision_ of the value
   which is the minimum number of bits required to encode `x.c` in binary.
+Notice how this relates to the region of significance: the precision `p` is the minimum allowable size of the region of significance.
 ```python
 class Num():
     ...